-Do you know how much money your business will make in the next month, quarter, or year?
-Getting your revenue forecasting right is essential for every business regardless of its size.
-Your business's growth might stagnate or rise based on your ability to predict your revenues accurately.
+Do you know how much your business will make in the next month, quarter, or year?
+Getting your revenue forecasting right is essential for every business, regardless of size.
+Your business’s growth might stagnate or rise based on your ability to predict your revenues accurately.

-Most businesses predict their revenues every quarter while some businesses carry out the exercise only once or twice per year.
-It may seem like a great deal of work, but being confident in your forecasts allows you to accurately track your results against your goals.
+Most businesses predict their revenues every quarter, while some carry out the exercise only once or twice yearly.
+It may seem like a great deal of work, but being confident in your forecasts allows you to track your results against your goals accurately.

 What is revenue forecasting?

-Revenue forecasting is estimating your revenues over a fixed timeframe, either quarter or year.
+Revenue forecasting estimates your revenues over a fixed quarter or year timeframe.

 A business needs to consider several factors when forecasting revenue.
-The same way a weatherman looks at wind speed, precipitation, or local factors to predict the weather, a business must consider past financial performances of the business, macro-economic trends, and market sentiment to forecast its revenue.
+In the same way, a weatherman looks at wind speed, precipitation, or local factors to predict the weather, a business must consider past financial performances of the business, macro-economic trends, and market sentiment to forecast its revenue.

 What are the benefits of revenue forecasting?